 Squeeze the bar harder to apply more force, which will make you stronger and will make it easier to push up.

-Look forward, and straight ahead or slightly up, rather than looking down and definitely don’t be looking to the side.
+Look forward, and straight ahead or slightly up, rather than looking down, and don’t be looking to the side.

 Take a deep breath at the top of the rep to increase intra-abdominal pressure.
 This will make you stronger.
 Breathe out during the last half of the eccentric (up) phase of the rep.

-Most people find it easier and most effective to bend their legs at the knees and sometime cross their feet.
-This actually helps you to squeeze your posterior chain for added strength and stability.
+Most people find it easier and most effective to bend their legs at the knees and sometimes cross their feet.
+This helps you to squeeze your posterior chain for added strength and stability.

 Do not lock your elbows at the top, but come as close to lock-out as possible without actually locking out.
 Just because I told you not to lock your elbows doesn’t mean you can do partial dips.